RainBoltz/Series2GAF/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;the time series we want to transform.

 - _**window_size: int**_
-&nbsp;&nbsp;&nbsp;&nbsp;the sliding window size for transforming series into GAF images
+&nbsp;&nbsp;&nbsp;&nbsp;the sliding window size for transforming sequences into GAF images

 - _**rolling_length: int**_
 &nbsp;&nbsp;&nbsp;&nbsp;also known as "stride value" for the sliding window